jcowey/P3/OJS/change_published_file.md

 It is in this text that you must make the change and save it.

-The system is set up in such a way that when you save in the `epidoc folder` then the corresponding file in the [converted folder](https://gitlab.ub.uni-heidelberg.de/verlag/xmlworkflow_zs_pylon/-/tree/main/converted?ref_type=heads) reflects the update.
+The system is set up in such a way that when you save in the `epidoc folder` then the corresponding file in the `converted folder`: https://gitlab.ub.uni-heidelberg.de/verlag/xmlworkflow_zs_pylon/-/tree/main/converted?ref_type=heads reflects the update.

 You must remember that you take the xml file from the converted folder NOT from the epidoc folder.